Code-Pwn/RTCP-Writeups/Work in Progress.md

 Download the file and start up the game.
 We got some basic controls.
 Left and right moment and a jump button.
 So off we go following the signs giving us directions.
 A cliff we shouldn't jump off?
 Lets do it.
-Ah goblins to kill us great.
+Ah goblins to kill us.
+Great.
 Well it seems they can't hurt us and we can't hurt them

 At this point I fire up cheat engine and start looking for something useful.